What I can do

 If you need anything web-related, chances are I can do it.
 The best thing to do is to get in touch with some specifics.
 In the meantime, here are some examples of what I can do:

-- setting up an online shopping website, accepting online payment
+- setting up a company’s online shopping website, with online payment facilities

 - analysing an existing website for usability problems and presenting a list of recommendations to fix them